aravind-2707/aravind-2707/README.md

 **A Beginner to the world of Programming.
 Highly Passionate and Enthusiastic, Tryin' to learn new stuff everyday.**
 ---

-- *Currently learning Python*
-- *Loves to watch & play Basketball*
-- *Loves to write (has written blogs and articles, especially lots of articles about basketball)*
-- *And also a huge R&B/HipHop fan*
----
 :mailbox: Reach me out!